onurozansunger/ADM-HW5-Group2/README.md

 3. Execute the `CommandLine.sh` script.
 4. Include a screenshot of the script's output in the notebook for evaluation.

+### IMPORTANT NOTE: We are using the txt and graph files we obtained from Q1 for this CLQ.

 ## Algorithmic Question
  ### Part A: Team Selection for Sports Championship